 At St Paul's we have mixed age classes, so the curriculum for the separate year groups is carefully arranged over two years; we call these years 'Cycle A and Cycle B'.
-Some year groups will learn what is planned while in the younger year group in the class, while some will learn it when in the older year group.
+Some children will learn what is planned when in the younger year group in the class, while some will learn it when in the older year group.
+Maths is adapted to be taught progressively across the mixed age class.
 The pages below contain information about how the subject specific curriculum is sequenced and what knowledge and skills the pupils will be expected to know at each end point.

 'Sticky knowledge' is the knowledge that will stay with the pupils forever due to an alteration to their long-term memory.
 It can be divided into interesting facts that will remain with them forever and the knowledge that they need to learn as part of the National Curriculum.

 Our Curriculum Implementation

 The subject curriculum is progressively designed so that teachers are able to ensure pupils can transfer key knowledge to long-term memory and therefore apply it fluently.
 It is sequenced so that new knowledge and skills build upon what has been taught before.

 Meta-cognitive strategies are used to support and develop all pupils’ learning regardless of ability.